Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Sep 26, 2018

-Now, let's say the person that made that statement came in and said yeah, I saw Bill shoot and when I saw him shoot, I yelled out, oh my God, Bill's going to kill somebody.
+Now, let's say the person who made that statement came in and said yeah, I saw Bill shoot, and when I saw him shoot, I yelled out, oh my God, Bill's going to kill somebody.
 The person was there.
 They're on the witness stand.
 They're subject to cross-examination by the other party, so all that's coming in.
 The problem with hearsay and when it's blocked from coming in has to do with the other side not having the ability to question that witness about that statement.
 How can you challenge a statement if it was made outside court and the person wasn't there?

 About the Author